Darkos999/fdroid-privileged-magisk/README.md

 ## 📰 Changelog

-See [`CHANGELOG.md`](./CHANGELOG.md) for updates and fixes.
+See [`CHANGELOG.md`](./CHANGELOG.md) for updates and bugfixes.

 ---

 ## 🤝 Thanks

-Thanks to the F-Droid team, the Magisk community, and everyone who tested and improved this module!
+Thanks to the F-Droid team, Magisk community, and users who test and improve this module!

 ---

 ## 📜 License

 This project is released under an open license (to be defined — MIT, GPL, etc.)